dmrodriqu/HeartViewer/README.md

 A framework for a few projects I will be working on.

-Uses a HKObserverQuery with background updates + an HKStatisticsQuery
+Uses an HKObserverQuery with background updates + an HKStatisticsQuery

 A very, very simple app.